 SECTION 14.
-Voluntarily leaving the wrestling area or forcing an opponent out of the wrestling area at any time is a technical violation.
+Fleeing the wrestling area or forcing (including dragging) an opponent out of the wrestling area as a means of avoiding the scoring of points or wrestling is a technical violation.
+Penalty points shall not be awarded in a pinning situation when near fall points have been earned.